 Once you have configured the PostgreSQL user permissions, you can establish a connection between Atlan and PostgreSQL.
 (If you are using a private network for PostgreSQL, you will need to set that up first, too.)

-To crawl metadata from PostgreSQL, complete the following steps.
+To crawl metadata from PostgreSQL, review the order of operations and then complete the following steps.

 Select the source

 - In the top right of any screen, navigate to New and then click New Workflow.

 - From the list of packages, select Postgres Assets and click on Setup Workflow.

 Choose your extraction method:

 - In Direct extraction, Atlan connects to your database and crawls metadata directly.

 - In S3 extraction, you need to first extract metadata yourself and make it available in S3.